stebliankin/piston/training_example/README.md

       --prepare_docking  If set True, re-dock native structures and pre- process top 100 generated models

-The script will automatically download complexes from [Protein Data Bank](https://www.rcsb.org/), transform it to a surface, extract a pair of patches at the interface, compute all features, project it to images (interface maps), and save it as numpy array.
+The script will automatically download complexes from [Protein Data Bank](https://www.rcsb.org/), transform them to a surface, extract a pair of patches at the interface, compute all features, project it to images (interface maps), and save it as a numpy array.

-We recommend using HPC cluster for faster pre-processing.
+We recommend using an HPC cluster for faster pre-processing.
-An example of pre-processing on Slurm can be found in [piston/data /20R_training/](https://github.com/stebliankin/piston/tree/main/data/20R_training) of this repository.
+An example of pre-processing on Slurm can be found in [piston/data/20R_training/](https://github.com/stebliankin/piston/tree/main/data/20R_training) of this repository.

 ### Configuration file
-The required argument to ``piston.py`` is the path to a **configuration file** that should include a python dictionary ``config`` with required parameters:
+The required argument to ``piston.py`` is the path to a **configuration file** that should include a python dictionary ``config`` with the required parameters:

 Input directories:
 * `config['dirs']['data_prepare']` - the main directory for data preparation;